edwinsyarief/katsu2d/README.md

 ## Why Katsu2D?

-The name **Katsu2D** draws a playful and fitting analogy to the beloved Japanese dish, often a perfectly breaded and fried cutlet.
+The name **Katsu2D** draws a playful and fitting analogy to the beloved Japanese dish (カツ), often a perfectly breaded and fried cutlet.

 Just as a great katsu is known for its: